B-spline Parameterized Joint Optimization of Reconstruction and K-space Trajectories (BJORK) for Accelerated 2D MRI: Acknowledgment

 \subsection{Comparison with prior art}

-We compared the proposed BJORK approach with the SPARKLING method for trajectory design in all experiments, \blue{and have set the readout length and physical constraints to be the same for both methods.}\resp{R2.2.d}
+We compared the proposed BJORK approach with the SPARKLING method for trajectory design in all experiments, and have set the readout length and physical constraints to be the same for both methods.

 Both BJORK and PILOT \cite{pilot} are methods for joint sampling design and reconstruction optimization.
-We compared three key differences between the two methods individually. \blue{ (1) The NUFFT Jacobian matrices, as discussed in \cite{wang:21:eao}. } (2) The reconstruction method involved.
+We compared three key differences between the two methods individually.
+(1) The NUFFT Jacobian matrices, as discussed in \cite{wang:21:eao} and the Appendix.
+(2) The reconstruction method involved.
 Our BJORK approach uses an unrolled neural network, while PILOT uses a single reconstruction neural network in the image domain (U-Net).
 We also presented the effect of trajectory parameterization (BJORK uses quadratic B-splines following \cite{hao:2016:JointDesignExcitationa}, whereas versions 1-3 of PILOT used no parameterization and more recent versions of PILOT use cubic splines \cite{pilot}).